 Google Update – Payday Loan 2.0 – May 19, 2014

 Google launched the first of these updates in June 2013.
 This is a particularly spamming niche that Google has focused on heavily.
 We see some of the worst webspam in this area.
-This update looked at anchor text, sites injected with code and other items.
+Payday Loan 2.0 looked at anchor text, sites injected with code and other items.

 Google Update – Another Update with no Name – March 24, 2014

 This update was reported on Search Engine Roundtable primarily, but it was clear that an update occurred.
 The update seemed to be a refresh, where the Google algorithm ran a refresh of the Panda update.
-This resulted in websites who had the correct ranking criteria recovering and websites who were still seen as spamming declining.
+This resulted in websites that had the correct ranking criteria recovering and websites that were still seen as spamming declining.
 We saw many clients gain ground following this update.

 Google Update – Page Layout Update #3 – February 6, 2014

 Google refreshed the page layout update.
-This update made it so that websites which had a large amount of ads above the fold lost rankings.
-In general, more than 3 or 4 ads above the fold is too many.
-We saw a few websites who were hit hard by this update.
+This update made it so that websites that had a large number of ads above the fold lost rankings.
+In general, more than 3 or 4 ads above the fold are too many.
+We saw a few websites that were hit hard by this update.
 It was in fact a real and important update for SEO.